How to Calculate a Mortgage Payment by Hand (And Why You Should)

 • Higher principal (P) β†’ higher payment, linearly

-• Higher rate (r) β†’ higher payment, non-linearly (the rate-monthly multiplier compounds)
+• Higher rate (r) β†’ higher payment, non-linearly (the rate multiplier compounds)

 • Longer term (n) β†’ lower monthly payment, but more total interest